ehildenb/homod/state-space/meta-strategy.md

 -------------

-The current state (over which we will call commands like `metaReduce` and `metaNarrowSearch`) is also useful to have around.
+The current state (over which we will call commands like `metaReduce` and `metaNarrow`) is also useful to have around.
 It consists of a set of state, given by the sort `CTermSet`.

 ```{.maude .meta-strategy}
 fmod STATE is